-This is also the season to really start dressing.
+That's not to say that we can't dress stylishly at the same time!
+This is the season to really start dressing after all.
 It’s a time for interesting layering, dynamic textures and a richer, warmer colour palette (jewel tones!
 Earthy shades!
 Gothic blacks and reds!).
 From the runways to our favourite TikTokers, street style to the most unexpected style icons, there’s no shortage of inspiration right now.
-Eager to explore what the fashion world has to offer, we’ve rounded up our favourite AW21 trends, all of which are totally wearable, easy to incorporate into your existing wardrobe, classic enough to roll around season after season and available at all price points.
-Here’s to a whole new season of fashion fun.
+Eager to explore what the fashion world has to offer, we’ve rounded up our favourite winter 2021 trends, all of which are totally wearable, easy to incorporate into your existing wardrobe, classic enough to roll around season after season and available at all price points.
+Here’s to a whole new season of fashion fun that brightens even the dullest winter day.

 The knee-high platform boots